vanelsberg/AzureMogoDbDataMigration/README.md

 ## Migrating data ##

 The methode used here exporting/importing MongoDb data using the MongoDB client tools.
-These script a run from a standaard Docker "mongo:4.4" container.
+These script a run from a Docker "mongo:4.4" container.

-The method also assumes you have setup your Nightcout application on Azure using this execelent tutorial by Scott Hanselman:
+The method also assumes you have setup your Nightcout application on Azure using the exelent tutorial _How to setup the Nightscout Diabetes Management Open Source Server on Azure FOR FREE_ by Scott Hanselman (see Appendix)

+It is recommended to run this from WSL on Windows 10/11 or any linux box supporting Docker and/or mongodb.

+You may choose to not use docker: it is possible to run the scripts directly on a linux host with the MongoDB client tools installed.
+You may need to to slightly alter the script provided fro this,

 ## The migration proceure in general:

 ### Edit Settings
-Start by editying the file _.env_ to specify your database connection parameters.
+Start by editying the _.env_ file to specify your database connection parameters.

 ### Export/import data
 Next start the docker container and migrate the data from Atlas to Azure:

 1. Start a mongodb docker container
-2. Export relevant MongoDb collections from an Atlas/MongoDB database by running the _mongoexport_ tool on the container
+2. Export relevant MongoDb collections from the Atlas/MongoDB database by running the _mongoexport_ tool on the container.
 3. Import data the data exported into the MongoDB databse on Azure running the _mongoimport_ tool on the container
 4. Stop the container